-Section 5.J describes CDOT's selection processes for projects in the DRCOG TIP.
+Section 5.11 describes the CDOT TIP project selection processes.
 Projects selected in the transportation management area are included in the TIP.
-Since CDOT programs projects by investment category, instead of specific funding source, they are all listed as state funds within the TIP.
+CDOT does not specifically identify whether the funds are state or federal; the TIP lists them all as state funds.
 CDOT operations and maintenance projects are not required to be listed in the TIP unless they are of a capital nature.